Salmomini/OpenMarkdown/OpenMarkdown v1.2/README.md

   the content width.
 - Links: `[text](url)`
 - Inline code: use one or more backticks (e.g. `` `code` ``).
+  - Inline syntax must open and close on the same line.
+  - Inline syntax cannot be empty or whitespace-only between markers.
   - Use a longer fence to include backticks inside the code span.
   - Newlines inside inline code are normalized to spaces.
   - If the code span starts and ends with a space and is not all spaces, one